system76/tech-docs/src/models/thelio-astra-a1-n4/ubuntu-24.04.md

-# Thelio Astra (Software Setup)
+# Thelio Astra (Ubuntu 24.04 LTS Setup)

 Thelio Astra is unique in using an Ampere processor supporting aarch64 versions of Linux.
-The Ubuntu 24.04 operating system is currently supported on this hardware after performing custom software setup tasks.
+The Ubuntu 24.04 LTS operating system is currently supported on this hardware after performing custom software setup tasks.

 ## Operating System download